matheusfbosa/grokking-algorithms/README.md

 ## Tests

-To run the tests and ensure the correctness of the implemented algorithms, use the following command:
+To run the tests and ensure the correctness of the implemented algorithms, please use the following command:

 ```sh
 make test